The Problem of Dynamic Spatial Sampling and Geofence Surveillance: Appendix 2: Discussion on Scope of Analysis

-The scope of analysis for this paper is relatively straight forward: \textit{how can spatial auditors construct sampling regions - geofence perimeters - that satisfy an optimization constraint - desired number of "captured" individuals?} Three additional research strains, however, share overlapping thematic elements that, on a superficial level, can easily distort this paper's contributions.
-These topics include \textit{maximum likelihood estimation for point processes}, \textit{cluster domain analyses on point interactions}, and the \textit{smallest bounding sphere problem}.
-In the next few paragraphs, we clearly explain the key differences that distinguish this paper's contributions from these previous research lines. \paragraph*{Maximum Palm Likelihood Estimators for Point Processes} Previous works on maximum likelihood estimation for cluster point processes have proposed several plug-in estimators that allow researchers to draw inferences about the cluster process' parameters, which includes the radius of interaction \citep{tanaka2008, moller2007,ogata1991}.
+\paragraph*{Maximum Palm Likelihood Estimators for Point Processes} Previous works on maximum likelihood estimation for cluster point processes have proposed several plug-in estimators that allow researchers to draw inferences about the cluster process' parameters, which includes the radius of interaction \cite{tanaka2008, moller2007,ogata1991}.
 These works tend to use a process' second-order properties (point interactions) to characterize the Palm distribution of the cluster process. \citeauthor{tanaka2008} (2008), for example, propose an approximation method for estimating Neyman-Scott parameters that re-interprets the Palm intensity function of the original cluster process as the intensity function for a difference process\footnote{A process that consists of all differences $x - y$ of points, where $D = \{x-y:x \text{ and } y \in N \text{ with } x \neq y\}$}.
-They set the (first-order) intensity function of this difference process equal to the Palm intensity function of the original process and use the maximum Palm likelihood estimator to estimate the Neyman-Scott parameters \citep[p.47]{tanaka2008}.
+They set the (first-order) intensity function of this difference process equal to the Palm intensity function of the original process and use the maximum Palm likelihood estimator to estimate the Neyman-Scott parameters \cite[p.47]{tanaka2008}.
 In this paper, we largely ignore a process' second-order properties.
 We assume that point interactions between the focal surveillance site $a_i$ and geolocation tags are effectively zero\footnote{This assumption holds in settings where law enforcement agencies randomly sample their focal sites for surveillance. }.
 Geolocation tags can exhibit interpoint correlations, which would be measured through $\lambda(a_i)$; however, the plug-in estimators do not directly use information about the second-order properties between geolocation tags.